Dakhla Morocco: Kitesurf Lagoon at the Sahara's Edge

 The reason most visitors come

-Dakhla lagoon is widely considered one of the finest kitesurfing locations on the planet.
-The flat, shallow water extends for kilometres, offering a forgiving surface for beginners and an enormous playground for advanced riders.
-The Alize trade winds blow with remarkable consistency, particularly from March through October, delivering side-shore or cross-shore conditions that are ideal for the sport.
-Several professional kite stations operate on the lagoon, including Dakhla Attitude and ION CLUB, both offering equipment rental, storage, coaching, and rescue boat support.
+Dakhla lagoon is widely regarded as one of the world's leading flat-water kitesurfing spots.
+The flat, shallow water extends for kilometres, offering a forgiving surface for beginners and a large playground for advanced riders.
+The Alize trade winds are generally consistent, particularly through the spring-to-autumn months, often delivering side-shore or cross-shore conditions well suited to the sport.
+Several professional kite stations operate on the lagoon, including Dakhla Attitude and ION CLUB, offering equipment rental, storage, coaching, and rescue boat support.

-• Flat-water lagoon extending for kilometres -- no waves, no current
+- Flat-water lagoon extending for kilometres -- minimal waves and current

-• Alize trade winds averaging 18-25 knots during peak season
+- Generally steady Alize trade winds through the peak season

 Windsurfing